 Request one of our meeting rooms with our meeting room reservation form.
-Please refer to our Meeting Room Policy or contact the reference desk at 603-424-5021 (ext 1104 or 1111) or email@example.com with any questions.
+Please refer to our Meeting Room Policy or contact our Adult Services staff at 603-424-5021 (ext 1104 or 1111) or firstname.lastname@example.org with any questions.

 Our Meeting Rooms

 The library has two meeting rooms that are used for library-sponsored events as well as for community events.

 The Klumpp Room: Named in honor of Louise Klumpp, a long-time library supporter and active officer in the Friends of the Library, the Klumpp Meeting Room is located in the lower level of the library.
 The Klumpp Room seats up to 80 people in classroom style.
 The recently refurbished room has tables, chairs, new lighting options, and a 65" LCD television mounted on one wall.
 The library also has some audiovisual equipment available to use in conjunction with the room.

 The Lowell Room: The Lowell Room is located on the main level in part of the original building.
 In 2013, this space was reclaimed to serve a dual purpose as a reading/meeting space.
 When the room is not specifically reserved for a meeting, it is open to the public to be used for reading and studying.
 The furniture in the room can be moved to accommodate small groups of up to 20 people.
 There is a 42" LED television that is also available for groups to use.

 - Applications for the use of the meeting room should be made as much in advance as possible.
 Tentative reservation may be made by phone or email, but final confirmation will not be made until signed forms are received.

 - Use of the room is based on the order in which applications are received.